nielskee/draft-articles/TechnicalHiringPart2.md

 should primarily lead the conversation, and who should primarily listen.

-One specific behaviour to be a little wary of is hyper-confidence by the candidate.
+One specific behaviour to be a little wary of is hyperconfidence by the candidate.
 You're looking to hire self-aware, reflective people who learn as they go.
 A career presented by the candidate as an unbroken series of ever more glorious successes makes me nervous,